amouro/drupalden_iwakuni_2023/section-1.md

 -->

 <!--
-However, we continue to build dreams, define the future of the research in Japan.
+However, we continue to strive for innovation and shape the future of research in Japan.

-Therefore we have set up new goals and need a new website to continue deliver the outcomes in a more effective and flexible way.
+In order to achieve these goals, we have set new objectives and needed a new website that could deliver our outcomes in a more effective and flexible way.

 <b>Next slide >>>>></b>
 -->